Letronix624/let-engine/README.md

 ## Plan

-Once all planned features have been implemented, the code looks acceptable, a not that bad performance as well as me being happy with the format I will release 1.0.0.
+Once all planned features have been implemented, the code looks acceptable, the performance is acceptable and when I am happy with the format I will release 1.0.0.

-After the first stage of my game engine is comleted, this is where I will start advertising the game engine.
+After the first stage of my game engine is completed, this is where I will start advertising the game engine.
 Only together this game engine can be made great.

 https://crates.io/crates/let-engine